 QUIT or STOP allows you to return to Basic.

-Common instructions are: USE, EXAMINE, DROP, TAKE, SEARCH, OPEN, PUSH, N, S, E, W. Other instructions derive from hints you get while progressing.
+Common instructions are: USE, EXAMINE, DROP, TAKE, SEARCH, OPEN, PUSH, RESEARCH, TALK, WAIT, N, S, E, W.

 Type HINT to get a more or less cryptic hint how to achieve the next major goal in the game (progress-level).